kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 This would help us introduce a graceful eviction in the following cases, among others:
 - Taint Based Eviction
 - Scheduling Preemption
-- Node Pressure Eviction
+- Node Pressure Eviction (soft eviction thresholds, for hard see below)

-This would allow us to synchronize all pod termination mechanisms under one API and react to pod termination before it occurs.
+This would allow us to synchronize almost all pod termination mechanisms under one API and react to pod termination before it occurs.

+However, some disruptions might still be unresolvable.
+For example, the kubelet reacting to OOM or OOD will use hard eviction thresholds without a possibility for interceptors to pursue cooperative eviction.
+There simply isn't enough time and resources to prevent the pod from being disrupted by the kernel.

 #### Workload API Support